 | Officials and dignitaries attend the launch ceremony of the Indian Team Training Camp for the Asian Games during the Tawangchu Tides Kayaking event in Arunachal Pradesh.(Image:x.com/PemaKhanduBJP) |

-The event was further marked by the presence of Bilquis Mir, India’s first female Olympic Jury Member in Kayaking & Canoeing.
-Khandu described her journey as an inspiration for youth, highlighting that determination and dedication can lead to participation at the highest international sporting platforms.
+A notable highlight of the event was the presence of Bilquis Mir, India’s first female Olympic Jury Member in Kayaking and Canoeing.
+Praising her achievements, Khandu described her journey as a source of inspiration for aspiring athletes across the country.
+He said her success demonstrates how dedication, perseverance, and hard work can help individuals reach the highest levels of international sport.

-Set against the majestic backdrop of the Himalayas, the Tawangchu Tides Championship continues to position Arunachal Pradesh as an emerging destination for adventure sports and international competitions.
+Against the majestic backdrop of the Himalayas, the Tawangchu Tides International Kayaking Championship continues to strengthen Arunachal Pradesh’s reputation as a hub for adventure sports, tourism, and international sporting excellence.